bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 # Tax Properties for Products

-The Tax Properties API allows merchants to attach many tax codes to products.
-These tax codes allow merchants to use more than one tax provider for a given product.
-For example, a merchant might use a different tax provider for US-based storefronts.
+The Tax Properties API allows merchants to attach multiple tax codes to a given product.
+These tax codes allow merchants to use more than one tax provider; for example, a merchant might use different tax providers in different countries.
 They can also assist merchants who are transitioning between tax providers.

-When configured, tax properties help merchants send tax providers more detailed product information.
-Tax properties are variable: merchants assign a distinct value depending on product specifics.
-This is useful for products, such as alcohol and fuel, whose tax rates vary by product composition.
-Providers can then provide more accurate tax calculations.
+In addition, the tax rates for some products vary by product composition.
+For example, in some jurisdictions, correct taxation of alcohol and fuel requires more than one tax code.
+To provide accurate calculations, tax providers need to know about both the percentage of alcohol by volume **and** the volume of alcohol sold.
+With tax properties, merchants can send tax providers more than one code per product.
+Providers can return more accurate tax calculations.
 The examples in this guide expand on this use case.

-This guide demonstrates how you can manage tax properties.
-Tax properties are specific to a tax provider.
-Thus, merchants must liaise with tax providers to explore supported tax properties.
-For more info, see the [Tax Properties API Reference](/api-reference/store-management/tax-properties) and the [Tax Provider API Reference](/api-reference/providers/tax-provider-api).
+This guide demonstrates how to use the Tax Properties API.
+For more, see the [Tax Properties API Reference](/api-reference/store-management/tax-properties) and the [Tax Provider API Reference](/api-reference/providers/tax-provider-api).

-Here is a summary of use cases for using the Tax Properties API:
-* Use more than one tax provider for a store
-* Assist a transition to another tax provider
-* Vary inputs into a tax provider's tax calculation
-* Receive more accurate tax calculations from third-party tax providers
-* Factor in many tax-related fields in tax rates
-* Give third-party tax providers parity with Avalara

 ## Tax properties